Skip to main content

 Parent Pack

 One week prior to your camp, a parent pack will be emailed to you at the email address provided at registration.
-This parent pack will include:
+This parent pack will include the following information and documents:

 • Letter from the camp instructors outlining the camp details for the week.